Cacti/documentation/Installing-Under-Ubuntu-Debian.md

    setup a bit more convenient.

-The system is now ready to finialise the steps by browsing to [http://serverip/cacti](http://serverip/cacti) to start the cacti initalization wizard.
+The system is now ready to finialise the steps by browsing to [http://serverip/cacti](http://serverip/cacti) to start the cacti initialization wizard.

 ---